- Top Doctors

 Dr. Akintorin is the neonatology chair at Stroger Hospital’s Level III perinatal center.
 In addition to her duties as an attending physician, she also serves as the medical co-director of the Perinatal Center and interim chair of pediatrics.
 She has clinical expertise in the care of preterm and sick newborns.
 Dr. Akintorin received the Department of Pediatrics Teacher of the Year Award in 2016 as well as Excellence in Teaching Awards in 2013, 2014 and 2015.

-Chief Operating Officer, Cook County Department of Public Health
+Co-lead, Cook County Department of Public Health

 Department Chair, Trauma and Burn